 However, there is one group that can be considered a winner: cephalopods like octopus and squid.

 Research has shown that their population has been on the rise since the 1950s, and scientists suspect this increase may be a result of climate change and a decrease in the number of squid-eating fish.

 *We found squid met all of our criteria for a quality Omega-3 source: It has a great balance of EPA and DHA with extremely low toxin levels and a steady population rise for over 50 years.

 Squid live only about one to two years and their short lifespan makes them super-adaptable to changing ocean conditions.

-DHA is great for the skin and coat as well as nervous system function, which can be super beneficial for young, developing puppies, adult dogs and senior dogs for preventing senior dog dementia.
+The oil has about double the amount of DHA than EPA, which is different than in fish.
+DHA is great for the skin and coat as well as the nervous system function, which can be super beneficial for young, developing puppies, adult dogs, and senior dogs for preventing senior dog dementia.

-EPA is the anti-inflammatory component of omega oils so if your dog has joint issues, all you need to do is to increase the overall dose.
+EPA is the anti-inflammatory component of omega oils, so if your dog has joint issues, all you need to do is to increase the overall dose.

 © Dr. Peter Dobias, DVM